Big-Mike-Edahow/Codecademey_CSS/Browser_Compatibility/README.md

 Understand how CSS feature queries work and when to use them.

-Understand the syntax of using the @supports at-rule and using logical operators such as not, and, and or. @supports (aspect-ratio : 4/3) {
+Understand the syntax of using the @supports at-rule and using logical operators such as not, and, and or.
-  // Any code here will run if the aspect-ratio property is supported }
+<b>@supports (aspect-ratio : 4/3) {// Any code here will run if the aspect-ratio property is supported}</b>

 Understand the differences in the two approaches of addressing browser compatibility: graceful degradation and progressive enhancement.